SORGEARBETE (WORK OF MOURNING)

-Work of Mourning explores grief and mourning.
-What can grief be said to be?
-How does grief feel and what is its shape and form?
+Sorgearbete (Work of Mourning) explores grief and mourning.
+How is grief experienced?
+What is its shape, form or texture?
 How can its impact be made visual?

-The central part of the installation is a 3-channel video in which documentary interviews interlock with ritual-like performances.
-In both interviews and visual interpretations, a group of female artists participate, a group which artist Nadine Byrne initiated and is part of.
+The central part of the installation is a 3-channel video in which documentary interviews interlock with ritual-like performances featuring a group of female artists.
+A group which artist Nadine Byrne initiated and is a part of.
 Together, they share the experience of losing and mourning their mothers.
 The film navigates through questions of grief in relation to the body, creativity and memory and balances in its narrative between intimacy and abstraction.

 The way the three video channels play against each other creates a rhythm that differs from scene to scene.
 The three channels are projected on a separate screen and both enclose the viewer and forces it to actively participate as a viewer.

 Grief is something that occupies or will occupy us all, yet in Western society we have got rid of many of the customs we used to communicate our grief.
 This has contributed to grief being seen as something private that we try to avoid speaking of, when in fact it is an experience we can find solidarity in.
-Work of Mourning seeks to lay bare the impact of grief and in doing so provide solace for all who is affected by it.
+Sorgearbete (Work of Mourning) seeks to lay bare the impact of grief and in doing so provide solace for all who is affected by it.

 Sound, color, spoken language Swedish with English subtitles

 With: Nadine Byrne, Tanya Byrne, Linnea Hansander, Marja Knape, Madeleine Kozma, Agnes Mohlin, Mariana Silva Varela, Klara Wiksten

 Sound technician: Tanya Byrne